-Prior to adoption of the Western solar calendar system, China exclusively followed a lunar calendar in determining the times of planting, harvesting, and festival occasions.
-Though today people in China use the western calendar for most practical matters of daily life, the old system still serves as the basis for determining numerous seasonal holidays.
-This coexistence of two calendar systems has long been accepted by the people of China.
+Prior to the adoption of the Western solar calendar system.
+China exclusively followed a lunar calendar in determining the times of planting, harvesting, and festival occasions.
+Though today people in China use the western calendar for most practical matters of daily life.
+The old system still serves as the basis for determining numerous seasonal holidays.

 First, determine the dates for the new moons.
-Here, a new moon is the completely black moon (that is, when the moon is in conjunction with the sun), not the first visible crescent used in the Islamic and Hebrew calendars.
+A new moon is a completely black moon, not the first visible crescent used in the Islamic as well as Hebrew calendars.
 The date of a new moon is the first day of a new month.